rahulranjansah/hapsira/contrib/render/README.rst

 Usage
 -----

-How to use this file to reproduce results or render your own:
+How to use this file to reproduce results or render your own built using Python 3.12:
 `example_render.py <example_render.py>`_

 .. code-block:: python